hanabi/hanabi.github.io/misc/deleted-conventions.md

 - This is called a _Cursed Finesse_ because it requires the situation to be "cured".
 By performing a _Cure Blind-Play_, the move is transformed from a _Bluff_ into a real _Finesse_.
 - For example, in a 4-player game:
   - It is the first turn and nothing is played on the stacks.
-  - Bob's hand is as follows, from left to right: `red 1, blue 1, green 3, green 3`
+  - Bob's hand is, from newest to oldest: `red 1, blue 1, green 3, green 3`
-  - Donald's hand is as follows, from left to right: `blue 2, green 4, green 4, yellow 4`
+  - Donald's hand is, from newest to oldest: `blue 2, green 4, green 4, yellow 4`
   - Thus, Alice has a _Free Choice_ between cluing blue to Donald and number 2 to Donald.
 If Alice chooses blue, then it will cause a _Bluff_ (as a 2-for-1).
 If Alice chooses number 2, it will cause a _Clandestine Finesse_ (as a 3-for-1).
   - Alice clues blue to Donald, touching a single blue 2.
   - Bob tries to blind-play the blue 1 from his _Finesse Position_.
 Instead, it is a red 1 and it successfully plays.
 Bob now knows that he was _Bluffed_.